Navajo weaving: Wider commerce

 Traders encouraged the locals to weave blankets and rugs into distinct styles.
+Traders influenced weaving designs by suggesting colors, motifs, and supplying new dyes and commercial yarns.
 They included "Two Gray Hills" (credited to George Bloomfield, Ed Davies, and local Navajo weavers, are predominantly black and white, with traditional patterns), "Teec Nos Pos" (colorful, with very extensive patterns), "Ganado" (founded by John Lorenzo Hubbell), red dominated patterns with black and white, "Crystal" (founded by J. B. Moore), Oriental and Persian styles (almost always with natural dyes), "Wide Ruins", "Chinle", banded geometric patterns, "Klagetoh", diamond type patterns, "Red Mesa" and bold diamond patterns.
 Many of these patterns exhibit a fourfold symmetry, which is thought by Professor Gary Witherspoon to embody traditional ideas about harmony or Hozh.